"crumbs of lost material add up to a feast of waste at the end of

 closer to where it will be needed.
 After the essential hot water

-uses, use just the cold water taps.
+uses, use only the cold water taps.

 Many people automatically use the hot water tap all day long to

-wash hands and are not getting any hot water, just warming up the
+wash hands and are not getting any hot water, just warming up the pipes along the way

 Haven't you insulated your hot water pipes yet!?
 Even in places where